medikoo/es5-ext/README.md

 #### from(arrayLike[, mapFn[, thisArg]]) _(es5-ext/array/from)_

 [_Introduced with ECMAScript 6_](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-array.from).
-Returns array representation of `arrayLike`.
-If `arrayLike` is already an array its copy is returned.
+Returns array representation of _iterable_ or _arrayLike_.
+If _arrayLike_ is actually an instance of array, its copy is returned.

 #### generate([length[, …fill]]) _(es5-ext/array/generate)_